sagemath/sagewiki_to_gh-2022-10-10/days73.md

  * make a list of challenging computational questions

+ * implement new algorithms

-It is intended to be a small workshop (10 to 15 people).
+It is intended to be a small workshop (10 to 15 people) focusing on coding sprints.

 == Organizers ==